AyeshaUllah/UnixGreenhouse/README.md

 ls /dev/tty*
 ```

 We found that our Arduino was listed under /dev/ttyACM0.
 This path also appeared when we checked the available ports in the Arduino IDE.
+However, when we ran the python script, it would not output anything.

+Perhaps we wrote the scripts or did the wiring incorrectly, or there might have simply been a problem with the sensor itself, regardless, we decided to scrap the soil moisture measurement.

 ### Email